-The ABS data looks at mean balances and includes self-managed super funds but not those with nil balances.
+The ABS data looks at mean balances and includes Self-Managed Super Funds (SMSFs) but not those with nil balances.

 The average superannuation balance for those aged 15 and over now stands at \$121,300 for women, compared to \$168,500 for men.